NoUpKeep/SlimBook-UWP/README.md

 # SlimBook UWP

-A 3rd Party UWP app for Windows 10 Mobile to allow the user to access Facebook.
+SlimBook UWP is a UWP app for Windows 10 Mobile to allow the user to access Facebook.

 Small memory footprint, open source, and forever free.
 Not recomended for heavy users of Facebook.
 ***
 This app has the Facebook TOP BAR locked permanently, and I've removed ads.
 If anyone wants the ads added back in, I'll look into it.
+***
+This app is **NOT** associated in **ANY** way with Facebook, Inc.
+***
+__SlimBook UWP Privacy__

+No personal, or private, information of either you, or your device, is collected by this app.

+Neither is ANY information transmitted by this app.

 ## Getting Started